cucumber-attic/bool/DEVELOPERS.md

 * Bump the version in `VERSION` and run `make version`.
 This updates the version in the package descriptors for all platforms.
 * Next, update HISTORY.md, especially the header link and date.
+* Make sure the `JAVA_HOME` environment variable is defined.
+On OS X this is `/Library/Java/JavaVirtualMachines/jdk1.7.0_10.jdk/Contents/Home` or similar.
 * Commit all files and release all packages:

 ```